pevey/medusa-auth-cognito/README.md

 ## Revoking Customer Authorization

 - As mentioned above, this plugin uses Cognito as a credentials provider only.
-- Once a user is logged in to an active Medusa session, that session is managed by Medusa in exactly the same way they would be managed without this plugin.
+- Once a user is logged in to an active Medusa session, that session is managed by Medusa in exactly the same way a session would be managed without this plugin.
 - Therefore, to revoke customer authorization, you must expire the session in the Medusa database, the same as you would now.
 - As an example, if you wanted to implement in your storefront the ability for a customer to "Sign out on all other devices," or similar functionality, you would do that by expiring the other active Medusa sessions.
 - Changing token expiration times, refresh times, etc., via the AWS user pool settings will have no effect.